dot-legal/internal-use-docs/README.md

-# internal-use-docs
+# reference.legal Official Documents

-Legal documents for the internal use of reference.legal
+It gets a little confusing hosting documents for others.
+This repository hosts legal docs for our INTERNAL use.